The Dover Boys at Pimento University: Plot

 The scene opens upon Pimento University ("good old P.U."), and the school anthem is sung in a 1910s barbershop style, to the tune of "O Genevieve, Sweet Genevieve".
 The narrator then introduces the three Dover brothers: athletic oldest brother Tom, thin middle child Dick, and portly, curly-haired youngest brother Larry.
 "A gay outing at the park has been planned by the merry trio, and they are off to fetch 'their' fiancée, dainty Dora Standpipe, at Miss Cheddar's Female Academy, close by."

 The Dover Boys are watched by the nefarious Dan Backslide.
 "The former sneak of Roquefort Hall", his feelings for Dora are summed up in his comment, "How I love her! … (father's money!)"
 Backslide then steals a conveniently placed, unoccupied runabout, which he uses to kidnap an oblivious Dora while she and the Dover Boys are playing hide-and-seek, spiriting her away to a remote mountain hunting lodge.
-However, Backslide soon discovers that, despite appearances, Dora is anything but dainty; she proceeds to administer a sound thrashing to the villain, all the while acting the damsel in distress—crying for help and pounding on the door (with the locks on her side) and on Backslide—until he is himself crying out for help from Tom, Dick, and Larry.
+However, Backslide soon discovers that, despite appearances, Dora is anything but dainty; she proceeds to administer a sound thrashing to Backslide, all the while acting the damsel in distress—crying for help and pounding on the door (with the locks on her side) and on Backslide, until he himself begins crying out for help from Tom, Dick, and Larry.

 "An alert young scout" witnesses Dora's captivity, and sends a distress signal via semaphore, which reaches the Dover Boys via telegram.
 The Dover Boys race to the scene, and punch the barely conscious Backslide.
 Just as the boys prepare to punch Backslide again, he collapses to the floor, and they accidentally punch each other unconscious at the same time, falling on top of Backslide in a stack.
 Dora is then escorted away by an odd grey-bearded man in a nineteenth-century bathing suit and sailor's cap who was a running gag throughout the cartoon, appearing periodically to interrupt the story by shuffling across the screen to the tune of Ed Haley's "While Strolling Through the Park One Day".
 He and Dora proceed to shuffle off into the sunset as the cartoon concludes with a silent film-era iris out.